luxinyu1/Trans-SS/README.md

 ## Acknowledgements

-Some codes in this repo is based on [access](https://github.com/facebookresearch/access).
-We thank the developers who contributed to the repo.
+Some code in this repo is based on [access](https://github.com/facebookresearch/access).
+Thank for its wonderful works.